Georgia Bio and the Georgia

 There are 2 stages to the competition.

-- Local Challenge – The Georgia BioGENEius Challenge is coordinated by Georgia BioEd Institute and sponsored by Arbor Pharmaceuticals.
+- Local Challenge – The Georgia BioGENEius Challenge is coordinated by Georgia BioEd Institute.
 Details below.

 Tejas Athni is the 2017 Georgia BioGENEius!